The landscapes of the Forest are captivating by day but after the sun sets there’s a whole new world to discover in the dark skies over Bowland.

 or read about the development of Discovery Site status in Bowland here.

-A number of tourism businesses in the AONB have become 'Dark Sky Friendly' - this means that they've attended a training workshop run by the AONB and local astronomer, are proactivley reducing light pollutin at their business, are flexible with guests wishing to star gaze, and can provide information about star gazing in the area.
+A number of tourism businesses in the National Landscape have become 'Dark Sky Friendly' - this means that they've attended a training workshop run by the National Landscape and local astronomer, are proactivley reducing light pollution at their business, are flexible with guests wishing to star gaze, and can provide information about star gazing in the area.
 If you're planning a holiday or break away why not have a look at these B&Bs and self catering providers:

 - Dale House Camping Barn & B&B